Ballistic missile defence

 At the Prague Summit, Allied leaders direct that a missile defence feasibility study be launched to examine options for protecting Alliance forces, territory and populations against the full range of ballistic missile threats.

-The study concludes that ballistic missile defence is technically feasible within the limits and assumptions of the study.
-The results are approved by the CNAD.
+The study concludes that a territorial ballistic missile defence capability is technically feasible within the limits and assumptions of the study.

-At the Bucharest Summit, Allied leaders agree that the planned deployment of European-based US BMD assets should be an integral part of any future NATO-wide missile defence architecture.
-They call for options for a comprehensive ballistic missile defence architecture to extend coverage to all Allied territory not otherwise covered by the US system to be prepared in time for NATO's next Summit.
+At the Bucharest Summit, Allied Leaders agree that the planned deployment of European-based US BMD assets should be an integral part of any future NATO-wide missile defence architecture.

 The United States announces its plan for the US European Phased Adaptive Approach (EPAA).